zachlatta/amelia/README.md

 Amelia was created during the [Burbank Game+Hack](http://burbankgamehack.com/) and won second place.
 It also won the Mashery API prize.

+## How To Use

+1. Sign up for Amelia on http://getamelia.com.
+2. Connect Amelia with [Moves](http://moves-app.com/) on your phone.
+3. Add parent phone numbers to your account.
+4. All of the registered parents will be texted your current address every time you change location.

 ## Getting Started

 Amelia runs on Google App Engine.
 You must set up the App Engine Go SDK as